Port of San Francisco: California Board of State Harbor Commissioners

 The opening of the First transcontinental railroad in 1869 halted harbor development and the building of the Seawall.
 The tonnage of vessels arriving at the port dropped by nearly half in the next two years.
 By 1871, the commissioners could report that they were in possession of all the wharves along the city front except those that bordered Channel Street between Third and Fourth streets.
 In 1881, the harbor commissioners began contracting for the construction of the San Francisco Seawall.
 The Seawall took 50 years before completion of the last sections in the China Basin.
 Chapter 835 of the Statutes of 1929 created the State operated San Francisco Harbor Bond Finance Board.
 The 1929 act provided for the issuance and sale of state bonds to create a fund for the improvement of San Francisco Harbor by the California Board of State Harbor Commissioners.
 Chapter 368 of the Statutes of 1937 changed the name of the commission to the California Board of State Harbor Commissioners for San Francisco Harbor.
 Chapter 112 of the Statutes of 1957 renamed the commission yet again as the San Francisco Port Authority which still remained under State authority/jurisdiction.
 Chapter 1333 of the Statutes of 1968 transferred all authority, jurisdiction and control of the San Francisco Port Authority over San Francisco Harbor and facilities to the City and County of San Francisco.
 Upon the transfer of these authorities, the port authority ceased to function and was dissolved.
 The newly created Harbor Commission of the City and County of San Francisco assumed responsibility and control.
-Eventually this commission was renamed, yet again, Port Commission of the City and County of San Francisco and the port of San Francisco to this day.
+Eventually this commission was renamed, yet again, Port Commission of the City and County of San Francisco which oversees the Port of San Francisco to this day.